Michael Hemmingson: Film

 As a screenwriter, his first indie feature, The Watermelon, was directed by Brad Mays and produced by Lorenda Starfelt at LightSong Films.
 He wrote the screenplay for the 2007 film Aliens, based on a one act play.
 Maxim Dashkin produced and directed.

-Real Ideas Studio produced a short documentary, "Life in Zona Norte," that was screen at Cannes Film Festival's Short Film Corner May, 2009.
+Real Ideas Studio produced a short documentary, "Life in Zona Norte," which was screened at Cannes Film Festival's Short Film Corner May, 2009.

 Awards and honors

 Hemmingson won the San Diego Book Awards Association's first Novel-in-Progress grant for The Rose of Heaven and SDBAA's Best Published novel for Wild Turkey.
 His media study monograph, Star Trek: A Post-Structural Critique of the Original Series, was a 2010 finalist nominee for General Non-fiction Book.
 He was selected as the toastmaster for the Death Equinox 2001 convention.

-Recipient of two Everett Helm Research Fellowships at the Lily Library Indiana University for research on Gordon Lish, Raymond Carver, and William Vollmannn.

-He wrote multiple auto-ethnography articles for Forum: Qualitative Research.
+He was the recipient of two Everett Helm Research Fellowships at the Lily Library at Indiana University in Bloomington for his research on Gordon Lish, Raymond Carver, and William T. Vollmann.
+Hemmingson wrote multiple auto-ethnography articles for Forum: Qualitative Research.

 Influences

-Hemmingson acknowledged influences Harlan Ellison, Raymond Carver, Gordon Lish, and William T. Vollmann for literature, Wim Wenders, David Lynch, David Mamet, and Stanley Kubrick for film.
+Hemmingson acknowledgedas influences Harlan Ellison, Raymond Carver, Gordon Lish, and William Vollmann for literature in addition to Wim Wenders, David Lynch, David Mamet, and Stanley Kubrick for film.
 Hemmingson was called "Raymond Carver on acid" by literary guru Larry McCaffery and "a disciple of a quick and dirty literature" by the American Book Review.

 Theater

-From 1995 to 2000, he was Literary Manager of The Fritz Theater in San Diego, where he directed, produced, and wrote many plays there, as well as for his own company, The Alien Stage Project, that still produces theater in San Diego and Los Angeles.
+From 1995 to 2000, he was the literary manager of The Fritz Theater in San Diego, where he directed, produced, and wrote many plays as well as for his own company, The Alien Stage Project, which continues to produce theater in San Diego and Los Angeles.
 His full-length play, Driving Somewhere, won the 1997 Ventana New Play Award in San Francisco.
 It was first produced in 1995 by The Fritz Theater.

-His one-act play, Iraq, was produced in the 2000 Samuel French, Inc. One-Act Play Festival in New York.
+His one-act play, Iraq, was produced in the 2000 Samuel French, Inc. One-Act Play Festival in Manhattan, New York.
 His one-act, Milk, has been widely produced and is published in the book, The Art of the One-Act.
-It has been produced in Seattle, Los Angeles, New York, and San Diego.
+It has been produced in Seattle, Los Angeles, New York City, and San Diego.
 His full-length play, Erotic Scenes in a Cheap Motel Room, has been produced by dozens of theaters and is available as a radio drama from Walcott & Sheridan Audio Library.
 Its debut was on March 11 at the Fritz Theatre.

-Fritz Theater original productions: Driving Somewhere, Iraq, Bosnia, Erotic Scenes in Cheap Motel Room.

-Alien Stage Project original productions: Erotic Scenes in a Cheap Motel Room, Milk.

-Actor's Alliance Play Festival original productions: Milk, NASDAQ, The Aliens, Happiness.

-Compass Theater (San Diego) production of full-length, Stations in Summer 2009.
+Fritz Theater original productions include: Driving Somewhere, Iraq, Bosnia, and Erotic Scenes in Cheap Motel Room.
+Alien Stage Project original productions were Erotic Scenes in a Cheap Motel Room and Milk.
+Actor's Alliance Play Festival original productions were Milk, NASDAQ, The Aliens, Happiness.
+Compass Theater (in San Diego) and the production of full-length, Stations in summer 2009.
 Stations was directed by David Meredith and performed at the Resilience of the Spirit Festival.